Experience. Integrity. Compassion.

 Establishing Parentage In Vermont

 In 2018, the Vermont Parentage Act (VPA) went into effect.
-The VPA was conceived as a way to clarify the legal definition how parentage is established and the specific rights and responsibilities of parents in Vermont.
-Establishing parentage is the key to attaining parental rights to be involved in your child’s life as well as getting a court order for child support.
-It is best to establish parentage as quickly as possible to make early medical decisions and establish insurance coverage.
+The VPA was conceived as a way to clarify the legal definition of how parentage is established and the specific rights and responsibilities of parents in Vermont.
+Establishing parentage is the key to attaining parental rights to be involved in your child’s life, as well as getting a court order for child support.
+It is best to establish parentage as quickly as possible to make early medical decisions and secure insurance coverage.

 The VPA recognizes several ways to establish parentage: